-Before we proceed with a discussion on internal threats, let me share with you some interesting highlights from this benchmark study of US organizations (from the 2014 version of the Ponemon study).
+Before we proceed with a discussion on how internal threats impact file transfer systems, let me share with you some relevant highlights about internal or insider threats from Ponemen's 9th annual Cost of Cybercrime study:

 What you need to know about internal threats

-That is why we spend so much on firewalls, Intrusion Detection and Prevention Systems, and VPNs.
+That is why we spend so much on security solutions like firewalls, reverse proxies, and Intrusion Detection and Prevention Systems, that are primarily designed to thwart external threats.
 We focus too much on keeping external threats out, that we leave ourselves vulnerable within.

 The perception of having been treated unfairly

 This is actually very common.
-Disgruntled employees may want to get back at your company by stealing and then disclosing sensitive information to competitors or simply sabotaging your systems.
+Disgruntled employees who leave your organization, whether through their own volition or through dismissal, may want to get back at your company by either stealing sensitive information and then handing them over to competitors or simply sabotaging your systems.

-Other people don't have to feel unjustly treated to be tempted into divulging confidential information to your competitors.
-The thought of instantly getting rich or overcoming a personal financial crisis can be enough motivation for some people to disclose secret formulas, employee salaries, supplier information, or other company secrets.
+Other malicious insiders don't have to feel unjustly treated to be tempted into divulging confidential information to your competitors.
+The thought of getting rich quick or overcoming a personal financial crisis can be enough motivation for some people to disclose secret formulas, employee salaries, supplier information, or other company secrets to your competitors.

 Allure of the black market

-Competitors aren't the only entities interested in all the information insiders have access to.
-Your company's database can contain volumes of personal information, whether belonging to employees or customers, that can be sold to buyers in the black market.
+Competitors aren't the only entities interested in the kind of information insiders have access to.
+Some of your files can contain a sizeable amount of employee or customer personal data that can fetch a hefty price in the black market.

 Remember that insiders not only know the intricacies of your systems, they also have easy access to them.
-Once they've developed a motive, it would be easy for these individuals to carry out their malicious intentions successfully.
+Once they've developed a motive, it would be easy for these individuals to carry out their malicious intentions.

 So what has all these got to do with file transfers?